andikasagala/Pluto-Internet-Privacy/README.md

 - Disk: NVMe<br>
 - Server Location: Germany<br>
 - No logs stored in server.
 Your logs will be stored in your own machine<br>
-- Will be upgraded into higher server specs and server location soon<br>
+- Will be upgraded into higher server specs and more server locations soon<br>
  <br><br><br>

 <h3>Purposes:</h3><br>